Collaborate in a team room

 Several solutions are available that integrate well with Azure DevOps Services and TFS that support notifications and chat, such as Microsoft Teams and Slack.
 Microsoft Teams also provides support for a developer platform.

 By using the team room instead of email threads, you automatically receive an audit trail of conversations and decisions.
 By reviewing the archive, you can quickly catch up with the team when you've been away or in a different time zone.

 A team room is created for each team that gets created.
-Team administrators can create additional rooms and manage their team rooms.
+Team administrators can create additional rooms and manage those team rooms.

-Members of the Project Administrators groups can create and administer team rooms that they have created.
-And, members of the Project Collection Administrators groups can create and administer all team rooms.
+Members of the Project Administrators group can create and administer team rooms that they have created.
+And, members of the Project Collection Administrators group can create and administer all team rooms.

 Join the conversation